 Dual diagnoses, or co-occurring disorders, are when addiction occurs alongside a psychological disorder such as anxiety or depression.
 It’s crucial for people with dual diagnoses to receive treatment that carefully addresses both disorders, since neglecting to focus on one or the other ultimately makes treatment ineffective.

-When making a major life change like reversing long-held patterns of substance abuse, it’s best to do so in an immersive way – and residential (also known as inpatient) addiction treatment provides just that.
+When making a major life change like reversing long-held patterns of substance abuse, it’s best to do so in an immersive way – and residential (also known as inpatient) addiction rehab provides just that.
 While those in outpatient treatment still live at home during therapy, resulting in continued exposure to their old using environments and availability of drugs and alcohol, inpatient treatment offers a more complete experience.
 You’ll be supported 24 hours a day by qualified addiction experts, so you never have to battle your addiction alone.
 And you’ll be an integral part of a community of sober peers who are dealing with similar struggles and are available to lend an open ear or helping hand whenever you need it.

 The Dawn is located just outside the city of Chiang Mai, Thailand, surrounded by gorgeous green rice fields and old-fashioned villages.
 Here, you’ll be soothed by the sounds of the gently flowing Ping River, refreshed by the fresh air charged with calming negative ions and revitalised by the splendour of nature.
 Restoring your mind to a peaceful state in this environment is just what you need to create a healthy space away from your usual habits and patterns.